-Holiday Holiday Waste/Recycling - organize Waste/Recycling one program per year at the County's waste/ Recycling transfer sites.
-Attand a contata a considerint a constitue N1 / A Education and Attend events to provide information Attendance at events is at the request IN/A Outreach and promotion of waste and recycling of organizers or identified by County services and other information. staff.
-Post closure care of two landfill sites Each site is monitored twice per year.
-N/A Management of that includes monitoring and addressing Closed Landfills any regulatory or environmental issues that may arise.
-The County provides water treatment Provide safe drinking water that N/A and distribution service to a number of meets regulatory compliance on an communities in the County. uninterrupted basis 365 days per M/-1 ' year.
-Water Treatment The County contracts with operators to ľ and Distribution provide those services.
-The County is Quality standards meet minimum responsible for establishing rates and regulatory requirements. billing customers. i sgarator, regamento.
-Minimum water pressure is 60psi.
-The County provides waste water Provide reliable waste water N/A treatment and collection service to a collection to all connected properties 13/7 Waste Water number of communities in the County. in compliance with legislative and Treatment and • bylaw requirements.
+Holiday Holiday Waste/Recycling - organize

+Waste/Recycling one program per year at the County's

+waster neeyening transfer sites.

+Attendance at events is at the request N/A

+Education and of organizers or identified by County 1 V / ~

+Outreach staff.

+Each site is monitored twice per year. Ν/Δ

+Management of that includes monitoring and addressing IN/A

+Management of Closed Landfills any regulatory or environmental issues

+that may arise.

+Provide safe drinking water that N/A

+• IN/A

+meets regulatory compliance on an

+communities in the County. uninterrupted basis 365 days per

+Water Treatment year.

+and Distribution The County contracts with operators to Quality standards most minimum

+Quality standards meet minimum

+responsible for establishing rates and regulatory requirements.

+billing customers.
+Minimum water process is 60pci

+The County provides waste water Minimum water pressure is 60psi.
+Provide reliable waste water N/A

+The County provides waste water ( treatment and collection service to a N/A

+collection to all connected properties

+Waste Water in compliance with legislative and

+Treatment and The County contracts with operators to bylaw requirements.

 Collection provide those services.
-The County is bylaw requirements.
-Collection · responsible for establishing rates and billing customers.
-11 / A Minimize the risk of flooding by N/A Storm Water and developers to ensure that storm ensuring the appropriate storm water Management water and drainage infrastructure is systems are in place. addressing the County's servicing standards.
-Installation and maintenance of Meters are installed for all water N/A metering devices in residential, customers in East Balzac and Bragg Meter Installation commercial, and industrial customer Creek.
-Wieter mstanation facilities to ensure accurate and fair accounting of the consumption of the water.
-The department will identify utility The department will mark locations N/A Locatos locations as requested in order to within five days of receiving a Locates protect County infrastructure when request. construction activities are taking place. · Water and waste water are provided by The County works with residents and N/A the County, water cooperatives, private systems, and individuals.
-Water/Wastewate r The County currently manages franchise Strategy and agreements with a number of water Business service providers.
-The department also Development works with developers and other interested parties to advance the County's water and waste water business.
-DUJI11033.
+The County is

+responsible for establishing rates and

+billing customers.
+National and a state of floor division N1/A

+ι, N/A

+Storm Water ensuring the appropriate storm water

+Management systems are in place.

+Ũ addressing the County's servicing

+standards.
+N1/A

+Installation and maintenance of Meters are installed for all water N/A

+metering devices in residential, customers in East Balzac and Bragg

+Meter Installation commercial, and industrial customer Creek.

+facilities to ensure accurate and fair

+accounting of the consumption of the

+water.
+T he design of the second design of the second s N1 / A

+The department will identify utility · · · · · · · · · · · · · · · · · · · N/A

+Locates within five days of receiving a

+· · request.

+construction activities are taking place.
+N1/A

+Water and waste water are provided by N/A

+the County, water cooperatives, private water and waste water providers.

+systems, and individuals.

+Water/Wastewater

+Strategy and The County currently manages franchise

+Business agreements with a number of water

+Development service providers.
+The department also

+works with developers and other

+interested parties to advance the

+County's water and waste water

+business.